To read an ebook borrowed from your library on a tablet or smartphone that uses Google's Android operating system, follow these steps.

 Here are some phone manufacturers that use Google's Android operating system: Acer, Alcatel, Archos, Asus, Google, HTC, Huawei, Lenovo, LG, Meizu, Motorola, Nokia, Oppo, Panasonic, Samsung, Sony, Vodafone, ZTE.

-If your tablet or smartphone uses the iOS mobile operating system instead, go to the Reading Applications section.
+If your tablet or smartphone uses the iOS mobile operating system instead, go to the iOS (Apple) tablets and smartphones startup guide.

 Using the Aldiko application